418sec/huntr/bounties/pip/model-analysis/1/README.md

 # Description
-TensorFlow Model Analysis (TFMA) is a library for evaluating TensorFlow models.
+TensorFlow Model Analysis (TFMA) is a library for evaluating TensorFlow models
 * **Vulnerability description**
     untrusted loading of data by the pickle.load function leading to Arbitrary code execution.